 There are many courses that you can choose to study in Malaysia.
 If you plan to work in Malaysia, then you should choose courses that would be in demand in Malaysia and has a high salary so that you can support your family.

 One of the aims of education is to get a job.
 One of the aims of getting a job is to obtain a salary that can take care of yourself, your future family and your parents.
 Therefore, keep in mind what kind of lifestyle you want and whether the course that you are choosing will give you the salary to sustain that lifestyle.

 Furthermore, many students in Malaysia tend to choose their course based on what their parents or relatives recommend, rather than on what they are good at or really like to study.
 The end result is that a lot of Malaysian students discover that they have started on courses that may be unsuitable to them after studying a few semesters.
 Worse is when they start work, they find that it is not what they like.

 One of the main problems why some Malaysian students have no clue on what course to study is because they have not participated in various types of activities at school or organisations.
 When you join clubs and societies, you are able to discover your talents, as well as develop leadership, critical thinking and other valuable skills.

 Here are 10 Tips for Students after UEC 考试 to help you choose the right course to study:

 1 What’s the Results in your UEC 考试?

-- What you got for your actual SPM or IGCSE O-Levels can be used as a guide.
+- What you got for your actual UEC can be used as a guide.
 This is a good measure of whether you are actually capable of doing well in the course or not.